Overamping or Speed “Overdose”

 WHAT TO DO IF SOMEONE HAS A SEIZURE:

-• DO remain calm, be a good observer.
+• DO remain calm, and be a good observer.
 Speak calmly and softly to the person.

 • DO help the person into a lying position and put something soft under the head.